Maintenance

 The fastest path.
-The wizard detects Hermes at Or point at a specific source:
+The wizard detects Hermes at ~/.hermes and shows a preview before applying.

 Model configuration